ABOUT His and Her FI Post-

 So who the heck are we?

-We are a couple of millennials who fell in love and currently reside in the Pacific Northwest.
-Our family is composed of our fur babies (one furless Sphynx, one Bengal, and one furry Borzoi) and much of our day to day operations revolve around them, our creative endeavors like the blog, planning the next trip and getting outside as much as possible.
+We are a couple of millennials who currently reside in Phoenix Arizona.
+Our family is composed of fur babies, two cats and a dog.
+Outside of our jobs, our day to day operations revolve around them and getting outside as much as possible.

 We are DINKS.
-HisFI is an Engineer and HerFI is a Freelancer.
+HisFI is an Engineer and HerFI is a full time freelancer.
 Our names IRL are Charles and Bethany.
 Charles has a Bachelors of Science in Electrical Engineering and Bethany holds a Bachelor of Fine Arts with a concentration in Photography and a Masters in Teaching with a concentration in English and Art.
 As educated (and privileged) as we are, you would think we would have had this whole money thing down.

 Not the case.
 We are learning and growing everyday and come to you with opinions, lessons, the good money moves and down right total F-ups.
 We are designing the life we want to live now, and bringing you, our readers, along for the ride.